 With Windows 10, Microsoft made the biggest change to the Windows platform ever, in its history.
 Right from integrating their digital assistant into the OS, to shifting to a subscription (Windows as a service) model, Windows 10 marks the end of the conventional release cycles.
 Be it DirectX 12 to boost gaming performance or Microsoft Passport for authentication, Windows 10 packs a lot of new features that help it stand out.

-In this article we will take a look at Windows 10 Tips and Tricks that every user must know.
+In this article, we will take a look at the things to do after installing Windows 10 that every user must know.

 See Also: How to Speed Up Windows 10 »